A3h1nt/Grawler/README.md

 # Grawler
 Grawler is a tool written in PHP which comes with a web interface that automates the task of using google dorks, scrapes the results, and stores them in a file.

+## Grawler is in it's development stage right now, the code will work but you might encounter some bugs, i'll upload the new version once bugs are fixed.

 ![Algorithm schema](images/grawler1.png)

 ## Table of contents